max-programming/max-programming/README.md

 <p align="center" >
  Hey there!
-I'm Usman, a full-stack web developer and content creator with a solid skill set in JavaScript, TypeScript and React.
-I'm open to remote work, so feel free to contact me (contact@usmans.me).
+I'm Usman, a full-stack web developer and content creator with a solid skill set in JavaScript, TypeScript, React and Go.
+I like to code, build, teach and contribute to open-source projects.
+Hit me up anytime on my [email](contact@usmans.me) or [discord](https://discord.com/users/691360911440609290)
 </p>

 <!--<p align="center">